bromeostasis/conduit/README.md

 * Frontend tests
 * Switch from endpoint returning an array to a single value.
 Initially, I was thinking I'd return multiple results (to, for example, pre-select a field with only one value), but ultimately decided not to go in that direction.

 \*I decided not to implement these since we have a fairly "closed system".
-If any piece of this was opened up to interface with external libraries or pieces of software, this would become much more imperative.
+If any piece of this was opened up to interface with external libraries or other codebases, these tasks would have become much more imperative.

 ## Tradeoffs